Objections to portrayal of Mohammed rooted in the notion of idol worship

 In the West, free-speech advocates such as the French magazine Charlie Hebdo have often done both, depicting Mohammed as foolish or bent on violence.

-"In the context of Europe, where in many countries Muslims feel like they are besieged, these images are not seen as criticism but as bullying," said Rashid.
-"Violence as a response is clearly wrong and disproportionate.
-However, it is not so much about religious anger as it is about vengeance."
+“In the context of Europe, where in many countries Muslims feel like they are besieged, these images are not seen as criticism, but as bullying.
+Violence, as a response, is clearly wrong and disproportionate.
+However, it is not so much about religious anger, as it is about vengeance.”

 Ban includes Jesus and Moses

 Mohamed Magid, an imam and former head of Islamic Society of North America, told CNN that the Muslim prohibition on depicting prophets extends to Jesus and Moses, whom Islam treats as prophets.
 Some Muslim countries banned the films “Noah” and “Exodus” this year because their leading characters were Hebrew prophets.

 In Sunni mosques, the largest branch of the faith, there are no human images of any kind.
 The spaces are instead decorated with verses from the Quran.